dpant/machine_leanring_in_gcp/Course5_Recommendation_Systems/README.md

 # Content based recommendation systems:

-Use item features + user past likes to recommend new items. does not take into account other users preferences.
+Use item features (tag) + user past likes to recommend new items. does not take into account other users preferences/interactions.
 Check what movies does the user rate highly and recommend one which are more similar to the highly rated movies/item.

-Cold start?
+Cold start? if user does not have past activity hard to get the user factor.

 How to do you measure similarity?

 Consider different themes / geners and see the overlap if two user like same movies they are similar.

-Get embedding of user/item and get the vector representation. and then use dot product or cosine similarity between them.
+Get embedding of user/item and get the vector representation for user (This is entirely based on past interation of the user with the item, hence effected by cold start).
+Use dot product or cosine similarity between them movies(items).

 ![image](https://user-images.githubusercontent.com/1594001/149824856-3d05f32c-0668-4cfd-8673-fe2e28b325b8.png)